-Party Earth Review With a menu of traditional grub, a tap list stocked with Irish favorites, and a staff that isn’t faking their accents, Kate O’Brien’s is an authentic little clover-kissed sports bar with an atmosphere about as far from... ... read full review
+Party Earth Review With a menu of traditional grub, a tap list stocked with Irish favorites, and a staff that isn’t faking their accents, Kate O’Brien’s is an authentic little clover-kissed sports bar with an atmosphere... ... read full review

 579 Howard Street

 MUNI F Line: Market Street & 2nd Street

 Daily 11am–2am; Sunday hours during NFL season 10am–2am